 Log Cabin Fires

 Arranging logs into a “log cabin” creates the longest and hottest fires.
 An illustration of a fire might show a giant blazing flame above a pile of disorganized sticks and debris, but campfires don’t behave this way.
-While it may not seem intuitive, arranging wood into a log cabin is most effective for generating the most durable fires.
+While it may not seem intuitive, arranging wood into a log cabin is most effective for generating durable fires.

 How to Stay Safe